 Even more tech features come with the Civic’s highest trim, the Touring trim.
 This specific trim comes with a 9-inch infotainment touchscreen, a wireless charger for smartphones, and a 10.2-inch digital display for important driver information.
 Additionally, the Honda Civic Touring trim comes with a high-quality Bose sound system that includes 12 speakers and an 8-inch subwoofer.
 This system also uses Bose’s SurroundState processing for superior audio quality.
 In short, what this means is that this system is designed specifically for the 2022 Honda Civic.
 So no matter where you’re seated, you’re guaranteed to have the best listening experience.
 Overall, this model is well-equipped with technology without going overboard.

 The great thing about the 2022 Civic’s infotainment section is that it includes both touchscreen and traditional control options.
 You’ll still get a volume knob and home and back buttons.
 Plus, the 2022 Civic comes with a 0.8-inch finger rest, making the entertainment section more user-friendly.
 Speaking of traditional features, the Civic’s digital dashboard comes with classic dials, but you can also use the modern alternative screen layouts.
-Whether you prefer knobs and buttons or you enjoy the touchscreen and digital display options, the 2022 Honda Civic has you covered.
+Whether you prefer knobs and buttons or you enjoy the touchscreen and digital display options, this new Honda vehicle has you covered.

 No matter what 2022 Honda Civic Sedan is in question, standard Honda Sensing is guaranteed.
 While other brands may include standard safety assist features, Honda adds in some unique features here.
 For example, you’ll get Road Sign Recognition on the 2022 Civic without needing to pay anything extra.
 This technology keeps up with street signs for you and is there to remind you of special rules and speed limits long after you pass the original road sign.